Aratramba/pug-doc/README.md

 # Jade-doc
 Jade-doc is a [Jade](http://www.jade-lang.com) documentation generator.
 It takes Jade files as input, looks for comments flagged with `@jadedoc` and puts its contents in an output JSON file.

-_This package does not provide a styled interface for the documentation itself._ Use [jade-doc-html](https://github.com/Aratramba/jade-doc-html) for pretty html.
+_This package does not provide a styled interface for the documentation itself._ Use [jade-doc-html](https://github.com/Aratramba/jade-doc-html) for pretty html or [jade-doc-markdown](https://github.com/Aratramba/jade-doc-markdown) for human readable docs.

 ## Usage
 Use the keyword `@jadedoc` to flag [unbuffered block comments](http://jade-lang.com/reference/comments/) inside your jade files.
-Comments should be written in [YAML](http://en.wikipedia.org/wiki/YAML) format.
+Comments should be written in properly formatted [YAML](http://en.wikipedia.org/wiki/YAML) format.

 ```jade
 //- @jadedoc